suhasmaddali/suhasmaddali/README.md

 &emsp;&emsp; 🍐 [Neural Networks and Deep Learning](https://www.coursera.org/account/accomplishments/certificate/7XJ8XLVS8UA7) - In the first course of the specialization, Andrew Ng concentrates on Logistic Regression, Shallow Neural Networks and Deep Neural Networks for performing various computations and getting the results.
 He first explains the basics of how a neuron performs complex computations which would inturn lead to predictions.
 This course gave me a good understanding of the theory behind the working of activation units in the neural networks.

-These are some of my projects that I have worked and uploaded on GitHub.
-Feel free to reach out if you have any questions or explanation of the projects.
-Looking forward to share my knowledge to the community.

 ## Blogs
 My interest in machine learning started during my final year of engineering at Vignana Jyothi Institute of Technology.
 During that time, we had to apply different machine learning and deep learning techniques for the prediction of a heart disease in patients.
 I've also found interest in writing blogs and articles, and sharing my knowledge to the community so that newbies in machine learning could read and understand them.
 Below are a list of blogs and articles that I've written along with a short description.